ArgusMagnus/ValheimServersideQoL/README.md

 This mod adds some QoL features as a serverside-only mod.
 It's designed and tested for dedicated servers and clients running vanilla (e.g. xbox users).

 ## Disclaimer
-This mod is in active development and not yet considered stable.
+This mod is in early development and the features experimental.
 Backup your world bevor using this mod.

 ## Features
 - Time Signs: Signs which show the ingame time